TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/IncludingYourScript/Index.rst

 .. ###### END~OF~TABLE ######

-.. _appendix-include-global-vars:
+.. _appendix-include-global-variables:

-Global vars
+Global variables
-"""""""""""
+""""""""""""""""

 .. ### BEGIN~OF~TABLE ###

 .. container:: table-row

-   Var
+   Variable
          BE\_USER

    PHP-Type
          object

    Description
-         The back-end user object (if any).
+         The backend user object (if any).

    Default
          not set